Diploma, degree and graduate programs

 - Students who are not graduating until later in the year should send current transcripts along with mid-term grades.

-Once we reach an admissions decision, you or your representative will receive an email with a letter of acceptance (or refusal).
-Please note that final/unconditional acceptance letters are mailed or sent by courier, while conditional letters are only sent by email.
-A final/unconditional letter will be sent once all admission requirements are met.
-Students who receive a conditional acceptance must submit the required documentation by June 1 to receive a final acceptance.
+Once we reach an admissions decision, you or your representative will receive an email with a letter of acceptance or a notice of refusal.
+Please note that all letters of acceptance are emailed with a PDF copy of the letter of acceptance.
+Students who receive a conditional acceptance are responsible for submitting the required documentation for a final acceptance to the program.

-Full tuition fees are due by June 1 for September start dates and October 1 for January start dates to guarantee your place in the program.
+Tuition fees are due as listed below to guarantee your place in the program.

 5. Study permit/visa